ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

   The tide went low, exceptionally low.

-  Many had witnessed the towers
-  bought to their knees
-  with a cheer, then a sigh
-  as rubble and dust filled the sky.
+  Many had witnessed the cooling towers bought to their knees with a cheer, then a sigh as rubble and dust filled the sky.